lb3361/gigatron-lcc/README.md

 ready these files.
 It also differs in important ways.
 For instance the code generator is fundamentally different.

+## Status

+What works:
+* The compiler compiles, the linker/assembler assembles and links.

+What remains to be done:
+* Complete the runtime.
+* Complete the library to loosely match ANSI C.
+* Write a simulator to automate testing.
+* Debug.

 ## Compiling and installing

 Building under Linux should just be a matter of typing